mattyschell/geodatabase-build-sqlserver/README.md

 ## Create an Enterprise Geodatabase

+Usually it is best to use the ESRI GUI tool.
+If for some reason you want to create the geodatabase the hard way here you go.

 Requires a system administrator connection.
 Set the first environmental to the database you wish to create.
 Here are the [ESRI docs](https://pro.arcgis.com/en/pro-app/2.8/help/data/geodatabases/manage-sql-server/setup-geodatabase-sqlserver.htm#GUID-4CA44E01-D866-4561-A2E5-FAD424AD9ECD)